uwarring82/AdvLab_Guide/Main.md

 ### 3.2 The 15-Minute Conversation

-Before measurements, you have a 15-minute conversation with your tutor.
-You are expected to lead the conversation. **This is part of the learning phase—not graded.**
+Before measurements, you have a 15-minute conversation with your tutor. **This is part of the learning phase—not graded.**

 **What you should be able to discuss:**